-Now that summer is in full swing, you may be wondering: how does visitation work during summer vacation?
+If you’re planning for Summer you may be wondering: how does child visitation work during summer vacation?
 After all, you’d love to spend more time with your kids and take them on trips with you.
 However, you aren’t sure if you’ll legally be able to.
 No matter what, you want to guarantee that you’re following the law when it comes to summer break and visitation.

 Boudreaux Hunter & Associates, LLC in Houston, Texas are certified in mediation, take a collaborative approach with their clients to ensure that their clients reach solutions that work for their families, and are devoted entirely to the practice of family law.
 We are fierce advocates for our clients and we’d be happy to assist you with your summer visitation and child custody concerns.
 Reach out to us today for an initial consultation.